Zixuan-Wei/Zixuan-Wei.github.io/_pages/about.md

 ---
 permalink: /
-title: "Welcome to the homepage of Zixuan Wei"
+title: "Welcome to the homepage of Zixuan Wei (魏子瑄)"
 author_profile: true
 redirect_from:
   - /about/